Simple, affordable life insurance quotes.

 Cost of life insurance

 Just like with most other products and services, there are a number of factors that go into the cost of and how life insurance quotes are determined.
-In this case, the key components that determine a life insurance premium include:
+In this case, the key components that determine the premiums include:

 - Tobacco Use